1997 Boston Red Sox season

 The 1997 Boston Red Sox season was the 97th season in the franchise's Major League Baseball history.
 The Red Sox finished fourth in the American League East with a record of 78 wins and 84 losses, 20 games behind the Baltimore Orioles.
 It was the last time the Red Sox had a losing record until 2012.
 The Red Sox had 5,781 at bats, a single-season major league record.
+They also hit 373 doubles, which tied a single-season major league record set by the St. Louis Cardinals in 1930, which they later tied during their World Series championship curse-breaking season in 2004 and later surpassed by the Texas Rangers in 2008 with 376.